sindhura3116/UIPath-Weather-Api-Integration/README.md

 # UIPath-Weather-Api-Integration
-Integrating weather Api with UIPath to fetch weather of particular location or store locations and fetch weather of locations and update excel sheet
+Integrating weather Api with UIPath to fetch weather of particular location or store locations in excel sheet and fetch weather of locations and update excel sheet